BWLD101 Welding Safety

 BWLD220 Pipe Welding

-Participants will learn to weld carbon steel pipe in the 6G position.
-This course will focus on ASME Certification (open root, full penetration).
-This skill places our graduates in high demand for advanced-level jobs in a variety of companies offering attractive pay and benefit packages.
-Carbon steel TIG pipe welding will be introduced in accordance with student proficiencies.
+This lab course provides the student with advanced training to develop the skills necessary to produce high quality welds on carbon steel pipe.
+This skill places our graduates in high demand for advanced level jobs in a variety of companies offering attractive pay and benefit packages.
+Carbon steel GTAW (TIG) pipe welding will be also introduced.
+Safety hazards and safe practices will be emphasized.
 (Prerequisites: BWLD202, 225 or POI)

 BWLD222 Precision Welding Certification